Azasakhe/Netflix/Sync-watched-status-with-Netflix.md

 What is not working, due to an (yet) unknown problems:

 - The **continue watching list will not be updated**
-- The **watched status updated from Kodi are not displayed on Android official Netflix app**, but only on the website

 ### How it works